To verify connection created by Terraform, we can use multiple tools provide by AWS

 aws iam list-roles

-If you get result below, you are successfully connected to AWS by AWS CLI 2.
+If you get result below, you are successfully connected to AWS by AWS CLI AWS CLI 2.
 Generate Kubernetes Config, using command below

 aws eks update-kubeconfig --region region-code --name my-cluster